-1) Market Notices - The ISO issued over fifty Market Notices during the preparatory rerun process in order to keep Market Participants abreast of current issues, milestones, and upcoming meetings relevant to the preparatory rerun.

-Many of the items detailed below were prefaced by an ISO Market Notice, in order that Market Participants be directly and expeditiously informed of important preparatory rerun events.
-Copies of these Market Notices were also distributed via the email Listserv established for the California Refund Proceeding.14
+1) Market Notices - The ISO issued over fifty market notices during the preparatory rerun process in order to keep market participants abreast of current issues, milestones, and upcoming meetings relevant to the preparatory rerun.
+Many of the items detailed below were prefaced by an ISO market notice, in order that market participants could be directly and expeditiously informed of important preparatory rerun events.
+Copies of these market notices were also distributed via the email Listserv established for the refund proceeding.

-2) Provision of Settlement Statements and Settlement Detail Files -

-For each Trade Date covered by the preparatory rerun, the ISO has provided Market Participants with data that allows Market Participants to not only understand the individual changes made by the ISO in the preparatory rerun, but also to validate those changes.
-First, the ISO provided electronically to Market Participants a revised statement for each Trading Day affected by the preparatory rerun, which consisted of a summary of dollar amounts due (aggregated by charge type), along with all of the records relating to manual Settlement adjustments made for that date.
-Additionally, the ISO distributed to all Market Participants, via compact disc, Settlement detail files covering all of the dates in the preparatory rerun.
-The Settlement detail files contain detailed records of charges by trading interval, location, zone and charge type as appropriate.
+2) Provision of Settlement Statements and Settlement Detail Files - For each trade date covered by the preparatory rerun, the ISO provided market participants with data that allows them to understand the individual changes made by the ISO in the preparatory rerun and to validate those changes.
+First, the ISO provided, electronically, a revised statement for each trading day affected by the preparatory rerun, which consisted of a summary of dollar amounts due (aggregated by charge type), along with all of the records relating to manual settlement adjustments made for that date.
+Additionally, the ISO distributed, via compact disc, settlement detail files covering all of the dates in the preparatory rerun.
+The settlement detail files contain detailed records of charges by trading interval, location, zone and charge type as appropriate.
 These records contain the billable quantity, price, and amount due as well as a number of other fields which uniquely identify the charge (such as location, zone, trading interval) or represent the terms used in deriving the charge.
-Moreover, the ISO provided to each Market Participant Settlement detail files covering the activity of all Market Participants during the preparatory rerun period.
-In previous reruns, the ISO has not provided these detail files.
-However, because these files are necessary in order to validate the changes made by the ISO during the preparatory rerun, in particular, the allocation of charges among Market Participants, the ISO committed to providing these files so as to better ensure a transparent process and improve accuracy.
+This was more information that the ISO had provided for previous reruns, which had not included these detail files.
+However, because these files are necessary in order to validate the changes made by the ISO during the preparatory rerun, in particular, the allocation of charges among market participants, the ISO provided these files to market participants to better ensure a transparent process and improve accuracy.